Saaho Fails To Beat Bharat Ane Nenu; All Eyes Are on Sye Raa Now!

 Bharat Ane Nenu's Big Record

 According to reports, Bharat Ane Nenu continues to be the top-grossing Telugu movie at Australia box office.
-Reportedly, the Mahesh Babu starrer achieved this major record just with the Telugu version alone, which collected around A$ .5M gross.
+Reportedly, the Mahesh Babu starrer achieved this major record just with the Telugu version alone, which collected around AUD 0.5M gross.

 Will Sye Raa Bag The Record?

 Well, Saaho has failed to garner the non-Baahubali record in Australia.
-Now, all eyes are on Sye Raa, the upcoming big-budget venture, which is capable of smashing all existing record.
+Now, all eyes are on Sye Raa, the upcoming big-budget venture, which is capable of smashing all existing records.
 Let us wait and see whether the Chiranjeevi starrer could achieve that.

-Meanwhile, Baahubali 2 stands high in the list of records and the film had collected around A$4.5 M in the final run.
+Meanwhile, Baahubali 2 stands high in the list of records and the film had collected around AUD 4.5 M in the final run.
 With some great reviews, Sye Raa could probably overtake that record as well.